 Mostly, it seems to me the biggest complaint about tea taste is the bitterness.
 So, why not start with teas that are on the sweeter end to start.
 Honeybush teas are naturally sweet and easy to avoid oversteeping — we have paired honeybush with some excellent combinations, such as apricot/rose, apricot/elderberry, or chocolate/hazelnut.
 We also have some sweeter tea blends overall, such as coconut macaron.
 (Tip: try sweet teas or dessert teas first before adding sweetener so you know how much you need to add.)

 Secondly, in my opinion one of the best tasting tea flavors for beginners is fruit – think oranges, peaches, berries.
-The tart and citrus flavor balances out the tannins in tea and can create a nice balance; that is likely one of the reasons why earl grey (black tea with bergamont, a type of orange) is perhaps the most popular tea blend of all time.
-Our strawberry earl grey is one of our best sellers!
-White teas are often paired naturally with fruit (example, we do peach/pear white) – but, be sure to not use boiling water to avoid bitterness.
-Herbal teas are often paired with fruit for a melange of flavor (our Everything Is OK raspberry tea is a good example).
-Peach, blackberry – the options are endless.
+The tart and citrus flavors balance out the tannins in tea and can create a nice balance; that is likely one of the reasons Earl Grey (black tea with bergamot, a type of orange) is perhaps the most popular tea blend of all time.
+Our Gratitude Blend strawberry Earl Grey is one of our best sellers!
+White teas are often paired naturally with fruit (example, we do a peach/pear white), but be sure to avoid bitterness by not using boiling water.
+Herbal teas are often paired with fruit for a melange of flavor (our Peach Bellini herbal blend is a good example).
+Dragonfruit, pineapple, blackberry — the options are endless.

 Lastly, spicy chai blends can often overcome the ‘bad’ tea taste – they’re sometimes just as much spices as tea itself.
 Masala chai is a traditional chai blend with black tea, but we sell a mate chai that is very popular (the hint of smokiness from the mate creates a wonderful balance).
 We also sell a blackberry rose chai that is both sweet and spice, if you like your tea to have a floral note.